telemaxx/fitfilerenamer/README.md

 you should try that first
 ## TIP
 instead of using the standard python, use [pypy](https://pypy.org)
-With pypy the script runs about 5 times faster.
+With pypy the script runs about 5 times faster. startup time is longer, but after that is faster.
 On Windows, there is only the python2 compliant 32bit version. but that version is ok.